n3c777/deci-lumen/README.md

 # Decilumen

-Decilumen is an application that syncronizes audio and lights together.
+Decilumen is an application that synchronizes audio and lights together.
 Combines together multiple technologies, including React, Python and C++, all running in a docker container and an esp32.

 ## File Structure